alnod/alnod/README.md

-# Hi there 👋 I'm Alnod Munene
+# Hi there 👋 I'm Alnod

 🎓 **Data Science Student at University of Nairobi**
 💻 Passionate about building practical software and learning new technologies